george-hawkins/mjx-donkey-car/build.md

 A very similar thing happens when the Mission Planner installation also tries to initiate the installation of various drivers.

-I had to set up an Altitude Angel account as part of the initial Mission Planner installation (this allows Mission Planner to use Altitude Angel [drone safety map](https://dronesafetymap.com/) data and other features.
+I had to set up an Altitude Angel account as part of the initial Mission Planner installation (this allows Mission Planner to use Altitude Angel [drone safety map](https://dronesafetymap.com/) data and other features).

 TODO: note down the actual dialog text (the above is just what I remember).